GLI-F4 grenade

 The GLI-F4 instant tear gas grenade (Grenade GLI-F4, alternatively known as the SAE 810) is an explosive tear gas grenade, manufactured by French company Alsetex.
+GLI-F4 grenades are classified as "weapons of war" (armes de guerre) in the French Internal Security Code.

 History

 The GLI-F4 was first authorized alongside the OF-F1 grenade in French law enforcement operation, following Decree 2011–795 on June 30, 2011.

 It replaced the OF-F1 grenade, which was first suspended after the death of Rémi Fraisse when used during the October 2014 Sivens Dam demonstrations and subsequently forbidden by Decree 2017–1029, on 10 May 2017.

 Replacement

-On 26 January 2020 then-xyi interior minister, Christophe Castaner, announced the withdrawal of GLI-F4 grenades.
+On 26 January 2020 then-interior minister, Christophe Castaner, announced the withdrawal of GLI-F4 grenades.

 While the GLI-F4 replacement, GM2L grenade, does not contain TNT, critics such as the Human Rights League argue that it is not clear that these new grenades are much safer as they function in a similar way, while citing that the GLI-F4 was already being phased out.